rlgerma/reactPortfolio/README.md

 - Desktop & Mobile Friendly

--PWA
+- PWA
--Built with gatsby
+- Built with gatsby
--Contact form is functional
--Send me a message! :)
+- Contact form is functional.
+Send me a message! :)